 Even with the most talented in-house team, you may be looking for new forces to join your squad.
 One of the signs to scale your team is when your product or service is reaching out to new markets (which often require adding new features relevant to new users in those markets).

 Another, when the complexity of your product increases which makes your product backlog bloat.
-As a result, your team can’t keep up with producing new features as fast as your leadership expects.
+As a result, your team can’t keep up with producing new features – or modernizing the existing components of the system – as fast as your leadership expects.
 If you know your global success relies on the development speed of your overloaded team, it’s time to seek support.

 When your local market is drained from talents